 Dot’s deflection didn’t surprise me.
 Over the years she and Al had refused to accept or even acknowledge their deteriorating ability to care for themselves.
 Despite failing health, they rejected all offers of assistance.
 Since neither could cook anything more involved than canned soup, they would eat dinner in restaurants, and Al would drive, to the collective horror of my family.

 As painful as this was to witness, I admired it.
 It took great strength for Dot and Al to be so persistently stupid.
-I’m convinced that they survived as long as they did because they refused to face the truth.
+I’m convinced they survived as long as they did because they refused to face the truth.
 Their final years together – sad, pitiful years, but years together – were testament to the power of denial.

 I’m reminded of the battle between King Arthur and the Black Knight in Monty Python and the Holy Grail.
 Arthur chops off the Black Knight’s arm, but the Knight refuses to give up and claims that the wound is “but a scratch.”